| Hear, See Coach Hazell Live

 Back for 2015 is the 211° Session, beginning 2 hours and 11 minutes before kickoff in Mackey Arena.
 The Purdue "All-American" Marching Band will march into Mackey and perform a concert.
-The football team also will be in attendance and, upon leaving, will walk through the Boilermaker Crossing en route to its locker room.
+The football team also will be in attendance and, upon leaving, will walk through Boilermaker Crossing en route to its locker room.

 Smashers inside Mackey Arena will open three hours prior to game time.
-Inside stands at Ross-Ade Stadium will open 90 minutes before kickoff.
+Stands inside Ross-Ade Stadium will open 90 minutes before kickoff.
 All fountain sodas are refillable in two sizes - 22 and 32 ounces - as are coffee and hot chocolate in a 16-ounce travel mug.
 A souvenir 85-ounce refillable tub of Purdue alum Orville Redenbacher popcorn is available.
 Refills are available throughout the concourse, and there are two express refill areas near sections 109 and 120.
 For more information on concessions, which are handled by Learfield Levy Foodservice, click here.

 The gates to Ross-Ade will open 90 minutes before kickoff.
 The Ross-Ade Pavilion will open two hours prior to the start of each game.
 Fans entering the stadium can expect to have their bags searched at the gates.
 Some items are not allowed in Ross-Ade, including (but not limited to): umbrellas; pets; noisemakers or irritants; seat backs not provided by the stadium; alcoholic beverages, coolers, cans, bottles or food; flags, banners, large signs or any item that may block the view of others; and objects that interfere with the comfort of other fans.
 Also, Ross-Ade is a smoke- and tobacco-free environment.
 Tobacco use, in any form, is not allowed inside the stadium.